bitrix24/b24restdocs/api-reference/catalog/product/catalog-product-add.md

 >
 > Who can execute the method: administrator

-This method adds a product to the trade catalog.
+This method adds a product to the trading catalog.

 ## Method Parameters